ipa320/seneka_deployment_unit/README.md

 SENEKA_DEPLOYMENT_UNIT
 ======================
-This repository contains source code for the UGV Quanjo developed at Fraunhofer IPA in the SENEKA project.
+This repository contains source code for the UGV Quanjo Dual Arm Pickup/Deploy process at Fraunhofer IPA in the SENEKA PROJECT.
+Two UR10 arms from Universal Robot where synchronized to lift a 25Kg Sensornode.
+The detection process of the sensornode is done through visual markers named Fast Pi-Tag, placed on the surface of the Sensornode.

-It was developed by Matthias Nösner (matthiasnoesner@viphibian.com).
+The repository was created by Matthias Nösner (matthiasnoesner@viphibian.com).

 The repository is made to work with ros groovy and gazebo version 1.5 The seneka project uses the cob_fiducial package for marker detection.
 A documentation of cob_fiducials can be found here http://wiki.ros.org/cob_fiducials